 Real Estate Agent Occupational Outlook

-According to U.S. Bureau of Labor Statistics (BLS) data, employment for real estate agents is expected to increase 11% from 2012 to 2022, which is about as fast as the national average for all occupations.
-This growth is due to the resurgence of the real estate market following recent economic downturns.
+According to U.S. Bureau of Labor Statistics (BLS) data, employment for real estate agents is expected to increase 3% from 2014 to 2024, which is slower than the national average for all occupations.
+This slow growth is due to the state of the real estate market following recent economic downturns.
 While growth is expected, the industry is still vulnerable to economic fluctuation that may cause real estate prices to fall.
 While most agents work in traditional real estate offices, they may also be employed by building construction and land subdivision companies.

-In May 2013, BLS statistics reflected that the average real estate agent made $53,140 annually.
-Most agents earned between $21,240 and $98,090 per year at that time.
-Agents based in the states of New York and Illinois, as well as in the District of Columbia, received the highest salaries in 2013, as reported by the BLS.
+In May 2015, BLS statistics reflected that real estate agents made a mean salary of $58,410 annually.
+Most agents earned a median salary between $21,780 and $110,560 per year at that time.
+Agents based in Florida and Texas, as well as in California, received the highest salaries in 2015, as reported by the BLS.